One question we often get asked is whether casks or bottles are the best whisky investment. Well, the answer depends on you.

 - Where are you based?

 Casks are a long term investment.
-Generally we don’t suggest looking at them unless you are comfortable with investing your money for around ten years or longer.
+Generally we don’t suggest looking at them unless you are comfortable with investing your money for at least ten years, or longer if you are buying new make.

 Bottles offer much more flexibility in terms of time frame for whisky investment.
-You can aim for longer term if you like, but it bottles are fine to suit shorter timetables too.
+Ideally you should still aim for long term, but bottles are flexible enough to suit shorter timetables too.

 This isn’t some kind of misguided pun about whisky being a fluid.
 Instead you need to consider how much access you need to your money over the course of your investment timeframe.